remy/remysharp.com/public/drafts/using-travis-with-private-npm-deps.md

 export NPM_TOKEN="00000000-0000-0000-0000-000000000000"
 ```

-The downside to this method (once you've got your shell sorted) is that if you're working in a team, each team member will have to add this line to their shell too, as the `.npmrc` file in the root of your project directory will require a valid token.
+The downside of this method (once you've got your shell sorted) is that if you're working in a team, each team member will have to add this line to their shell too, as the `.npmrc` file in the root of your project directory will require a valid token.

 ---